Hooke's Law: Understanding Spring Force and Elastic Behavior

 What is Hooke’s Law?

-Hooke’s Law states that the restoring force exerted by an ideal spring is proportional to its displacement from equilibrium, with the force pointing toward equilibrium: Fs=kxF_s = -kx.
+Hooke’s Law states that the restoring force exerted by an ideal spring is proportional to displacement from the spring’s natural length, with the force pointing back toward that zero-force length: .

 When does Hooke’s Law apply?